 5. How would you handle a disagreement with a doctor?

-The doctor confirmed the original prescription, but it still did not look right to me.
+The doctor confirmed the original prescription, but based on evidence-based practice and additional research, it still didn't look right to me.
 At that point, I decided to discuss it with my supervisor.
 When the three of us reviewed the prescription together, the doctor did eventually realize there was an error.
 We were able to correct the prescription and provide the patient with the right treatment.”

-6. Describe how you manage a busy workload
+6. Describe how you manage a busy workload.

-Example: “There was an instance where we were understaffed on a weekend during the holiday season and also had more patients than usual.
+Example: “I can recall an instance when we were understaffed on a weekend during the holiday season and also had more patients than usual.
 I worried that we would have long delays in attending to our patients because of the staffing situation.
-I offered to stay a couple of hours longer that day as did some of my co-workers to cover the remaining shifts.
+I offered to stay a couple of hours longer that day as did some of my colleagues to cover the remaining shifts.

 7. Do you have any professional affiliations?

-Example: “I am a member of the American Association of Diabetes Educators and the American Assisted Living Nurses Association.
-I am passionate about geriatric care and I make sure to keep my knowledge current in areas that will benefit the geriatric patients in my care.
-I completed a class in February through the American Association of Diabetes Educators that enabled me to improve the care I provided to a patient who was struggling with his dietary requirements.
-I was able to provide him with resources to develop a system he was happy with.”
+Example: “I'm a member of the American Association of Diabetes Educators and the American Assisted Living Nurses Association.
+I'm passionate about geriatric care and I make sure to keep my knowledge current in areas that can benefit the geriatric patients in my care.
+I completed a class in February through the American Association of Diabetes Educators that enabled me to improve the care I provided to a patient who was struggling with their dietary requirements.
+I was able to provide them with resources to develop a better diet and healthier overall lifestyle."

 8. How would you handle a crisis such as an outbreak?

-Example: "In my last role as a public health nurse at the city's health department, I noticed an unusually high number of patients coming in with similar symptoms.
+Example: "In my last role as a public health nurse in the city's health department, I noticed an unusually high number of patients coming in with similar symptoms.
 I lead a team to collect and analyze the data.
 It turned out that there was a small outbreak in our city.